PROPERTY DIVISION ATTORNEY IN SAN DIEGO

-According to California Family Law, anything acquired during the marriage, regardless of which spouse purchased it and whose name is on the title, is presumed to be community property and subject to equal division during divorce or legal separation.
-At Primus Family Law in San Diego, we have more nearly two decades of experience helping people like you pursue a division of property that is right and reasonable.
+According to California Family Law, anything acquired during the marriage, regardless of which spouse purchased it, is presumed to be community property and subject to equal division during divorce or legal separation.

 We understand how to address property of all types, including homes, cars, retirement accounts, businesses and even family pets.

 While these issues can lead to heated disputes, it is important to look at the big picture.
-The experienced attorneys at Primus Family Law pick our battles wisely to save our client’s time and money in order to focus on what is important for the client.
+At Primus Family Law Group, our attorneys pick our battles wisely, saving our client’s time and money in order to focus on what is important for the client.